hlpullen/quickviewer/README.md

 <img src="images/structs.png" alt="structures overlaid on image" height="500"/>

-The names of structures are inferred from their filenames, and different colors are automatically assigned to each.
+The names of structures are inferred from:
+- Their names within the structure set, if using a DICOM structure file;
+- Their filenames, if using NIfTI structure mask files.

+Colours are automatically assigned to each, either from the DICOM structure set (if applicable) or from a default sequence of colours if no structure set colours are available.

-Note that by default, the extra zooming widgets are loaded when structures are used; to turn this behaviour off, set `zoom_ui=False`.
+By default, the extra zooming widgets are loaded when structures are used; to turn this behaviour off, set `zoom_ui=False`.
 The legend drawn on the plot can also be turned off by omitting the `struct_legend=True` argument.

 An extra widget will appear below the plot, listing all loaded structures and their colors, and allowing the user to remove structures from the plot by unchecking the corresponding checkbox: